 - Jonathan Broxton made me wish Jerome Williams had performed better.
 Swipe left for the thought of watching another year of replacement level Broxton.

 - Trevor Rosenthal went from the nonsensical “elite closer” discussion to not being a closer at all.
 When he wasn’t striking out people, he was finding ways to get them on base (1.909 WHIP).
 Maybe some mystic healed him of whatever ailed him, but he’s a potentially expensive proposition in arbitration after making $5.6M last year.
 If his struggles can mostly be attributed to injury AND he’s healthy, then he’s worth it.
 Swipe left based on the medical team though.
+The personal injury lawyers could have helped in such cases.

 - Kevin Siegrist’s ERA (2.77) somehow beat his FIP (4.43) into submission this season.